Cattle have been an important part of human civilization for thousands of years, providing food, labor, and companionship.

 17. Ankole Watusi Cattle

-Ankole Watusi is a type of cattle that originates from Africa.
-They are known for their long, curved horns that can grow up to eight feet long!
+Ankole Watusi is a type of cattle from Africa.
+They are known for their long, curved horns, which can grow up to eight feet long!

 The Ankole Watusi is a medium-sized breed of cattle in various colors, such as red, black, and white.